jmvedrine/moodle-qtype_jme/README.md

 * https://github.com/jmvedrine/moodle-qtype_jme/archive/master.zip

 unzip it into the question/type folder, and then rename the new folder to jme.
+WARNING: if the folder's name is something like jme_master, the plugin will not work.

 ###Plugin Initialisation
 Once you have installed the files on your server, as for any other Moodle plugin,